Person specification and job description

 More about how we help

-Our case workers provide emotional support and research, and work with, community agencies to advocate for their clients and get help they need.
+Our case workers provide emotional and practical support and work with community and specialist agencies to advocate for service users and get help they need.
 About half case workers’ time is spent talking to their clients, and the other half getting things done for them.

-Case workers enable clients to feel safe, supported, connected and stable.
-The goal is to enable clients to have a significantly lower chance of developing conditions such as Post-Traumatic Stress Disorder, and a lower chance of facing isolation and social disadvantage.
+We enable service users to feel safe, supported, connected and stable.
+The goal is to enable service users to have a significantly lower chance of developing conditions such as Post-Traumatic Stress Disorder, and a lower chance of facing isolation and social disadvantage.

 More about us